HectorRicardo/simple-music-app/README.md

      - When the external media device is plugged in, Android automatically creates a media controller for it under the hood.

 > NOTE: A `MediaSession` can connect to multiple `MediaController`s at a time.
 > However, the inverse is not true: a `MediaController` can connect to only one
 > `MediaSession` at a time.

-Something to add: coloquially speaking, we often make these adjustments to our
-language:
-  - We often refer to a controller and its associated `MediaController` instance as simply "media controller".
-  - We often simply use the term "media session" to refer to either:
-      - the player and its associated `MediaSession` instance
-      - or simply the `MediaSession` instance.

-Since these are abstractions, we don't need to strictly distinguish a controller from its associated `MediaController`, or a player from its associated `MediaSession`.
-We just refer them as a whole by "media controller" or "media session".

-From this point onwards, we will be adopting these colloquial ways of speech.

 # The `MediaBrowser`-`MediaBrowserService` part

-The `MediaController` and `MediaSession` classes make your player controllable from various controllers... but let's take a step back.
-How do these controllers find out about the existence of your player (or rather, of your media session) in the first place?
-If a media controller cannot locate a media session to send commands to, then it's basically useless.
+The `MediaController` and `MediaSession` classes make your player controllable from various contmechs.
+This is very good, and you might feel that this is all your app needs.
+But let's take a step back: how does a contmech find out about the existence of your player in the first place?
+(Actually, a better worded question would be: how do  `MediaController`s find out about the existence of a particular `MediaSession`?).

-This is where the `MediaBrowser` and the `MediaBrowserService` classes come into play.
-They make your player's media session *discoverable*, so it's reachable to other media controllers.
+If a `MediaController` cannot locate a `MediaSession` to send commands to, then it's basically useless.
+Fortunately, this is where the `MediaBrowser` and the `MediaBrowserService` classes come into play.
+They make the `MediaSession` *discoverable*, so it's reachable from other `MediaControllers`.

 To be fair, some media controllers are able to discover your media session without needing the `MediaBrowser` or `MediaBrowserService` classes (although